alialfredji/s3-node-v1/README.md

 ## Running project in development

-`yarn start:dev:api` to run server
-`yarn start` to run client
+`yarn start:dev:api` to run server. `yarn start` to run client.

-Client will be served on `port 3000`
-Server will be served on `port 8080`
+Client will be served on `port 3000`.
+Server will be served on `port 8080`.

 ## Running project in production

-`yarn start:prod` to run client and server

-Project will be served on `port 8080`
+`yarn start:prod` to run client and server.
+Project will be served on `port 8080`.

 ## Needed Node modules